matsek/springboot-rest-sample/README.md

 1. Select BED and get all records.

 1. Simplify the JDBC URL by adding a H2 property in the application properties!
 (Uncomment)

+## Step 2 ##

+### Added structure ###
+we have added a structure for our entities as follows:

+Hospital --> Care Unit --> Bed

+Please note the dependency between Hospital, Care Unit and Bed expressed by @OneToMany and @ManyToOne annotations.
+To be sure to not get circular dependencies we have also Json annotations as @JsonManagedReference and @JsonBackReference

+### Added OAS ###
+By adding a dependency to Open Api (https://www.openapis.org/) we can now more easily interact with our APIs.
+We have set a property to make the call to make the UI look like swagger.

+1. Try accessing the URL at: http://localhost:8080/swagger-ui.html

+### Simple Tests ###
+We have also added some simple tests for the Hospital controller and service.

+1. Test to run the testsuite